Can I Eat Expired Homemade Bacon Fat?

 Expert Source

-"According to the FDA, homemade bacon fat should be stored in an airtight container in the refrigerator at 40°F or below and used within 3 months for optimal quality and safety."
+"According to CDC guidelines, homemade bacon fat should be stored in the refrigerator at 40°F or below and used within 3 months for optimal quality and safety."

 Fresh Homemade Bacon Fat